 Clause 39: No persons shall be seized or imprisoned, or stripped of their rights or possessions, or outlawed or exiled, or deprived of their standing in any way, nor will we proceed with force against them, or send others to do so, except by the lawful judgment of their equals or by the law of the land.

-Clause 40: To no one will we sell, to no one deny or delay right or justice.
+Clause 40: To no one will we sell, to no one deny or delay, right or justice.

-We are a tax exempt nonprofit 501(c)(3) nonpartisan organization whose mission is to honor, preserve, and promote the due process rights guaranteed in the U.S. Constitution through public education, events, research, litigation, and more.
+Clause 40 Foundation is a tax exempt nonprofit 501(c)(3) nonpartisan organization whose mission is to honor, preserve, and promote the due process rights guaranteed in the U.S. Constitution through public education, events, research, litigation, and more.